jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The heck with all that.
 The game of civilization rewards invention and risk, not conformity and business-as-usual.
 The eight young PhD's left to start their own company.
 And so changed the world.

 SILICON VALLERY VIDEO
-This is not neccesarily an endorsement of modern silicon valley.
+Note, this is not neccesarily an endorsement of modern silicon valley.

 Traitors.
 Troublemakers.
 Shameful act.
 Equality over heirarchy.
 Invention over the tried and true.
 Look at your smartphone or laptop.
 These are the morals that invented that device.
 Don't take it for granted.
 Other business cultures were investing billions and we have hold any of their tools today.
 Because they used the philosophy of the era of mass production.
 Whereas the Traitorous Eight—only eight guys!—used the new philosophy of mass-collaboration, they helped start the Internet Age.

 Mixing the internet with personal computers makes you a super human cyborg.
 All it takes to jump into the Internet Age, is the click of a new set of ideals of right and wrong, good and bad, in science, art, morals, politics, and economics.
-Only a new ruling philosophy will unite us to see the big picture; that all our  choices matter, because we're all player god.
-Only player gods can win the game of civilization.
+Only a new ruling philosophy will unite us to see the big picture; that all our choices matter, because we're all player god, and only we can win the game of civilization.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/DetailedAnyIndianpangolin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_This is Moore's Law as seen through video games.
+_We really don't appreciate our cyborgolgy (probably because it's a new scientific topic).
+This is Moore's Law as seen through video games.
 Every improvement means better processors, memory, artificial intelligence, and so much more.
 Each improvement also means better education, schooling, cancer research, crime fighting, electricity generation, product design and manufacturing and so on.
 We've technically evolved so fast, we've far outpaced our politics.
 We need to click a new philosophy to make use of our technology._

 We have all this power, and we're letting political pundits tell us if climate change is real?
 Listening to radio talk show hosts who've never invented anything or risked anything?
 We're letting Darth Blockbuster tell us to... what?
 Follow his rules that make him king?
 That's like thinking casino games aren't designed in the houses favour.